The Golestan Palace (Persian: Kākh-e Golestān) is the former royal Qajar complex in Iran’s capital city, Tehran.

 Dating back to 1759, this building was a part of the interior residence of Karim Khan of the Zand dynasty.
 The basic structure of the Karim Khani Nook is similar to the Marble Throne.
 Like the latter, it is a terrace.
 There is a small marble throne inside the terrace.
 The structure is much smaller than the Marble Throne and it has much less ornamentation.
 There was once a small pond with a fountain in the middle of this terrace.
 Water from a subterranean stream (the king’s qanat) flowed from the fountain into the pond and was later used to irrigate the palace grounds.

 Nasser-ed-Din Shah of the Qajar dynasty was fond of this corner of the Golestan Palace.
 He is said to have spent much time here in rest and repose, smoking his water-pipe in quiet reflection.
 In fact, some believe that it was Nasser od Din who dubbed the structure Khalvat (nook).
 It seems extraordinary, but the valuable gravestone of Nasser-ed-Din Shah finally found its way to this quiet corner of the palace after being misplaced for some time.
 The marble stone, with an engraving of Nasser-ed Din Shah’s image, is indeed a sight to behold.

 Works of European painters presented to the Qajar court are housed at the Pond House.

 The Pond House was used as a summer chamber during the Qajar era.
-A special cooling system pumped water from a subterranean system of streams into small ponds inside the chambers.
+A special cooling system pumped water form a subterranean system of streams into small ponds inside the chambers.
 The system was designed to pass through as many summer rooms as was necessary.
-The water was then channelled outside to irrigate the royal gardens.
+The water was then channeled outside to irrigate the royal gardens.
 Due to the harmful effects of humidity, this system is no longer in use.